ADHD and Fertility: Is There a Link?

 procrastination

 Attention Deficit ADHD is diagnosed as deficient Yin in TCM.
-The nature of Yin energy is associated with the feminine, rest, relaxation and cooling the body.
+The nature of Yin energy is associated with the feminine, rest, relaxation and cooling of the body.
 If you have symptoms of Yin Deficiency you might feel tired, restless (irritable), hot in the evening or night, have difficulty sleeping or wake frequently and suffer from anxiety.

 So How Does ADHD Relate to Fertility?